stephenbush-wf/.zsh_config/README.md

   - The ability to define certain values with distinct to each terminal
   - Programmatically set up different configuration settings for each terminal
   - Create a list of commands to be executed that is unique to each terminal

+**Note:** This script depends on ConfigWriter.sh in order to run effectively

 ##### Functions:
 - **setTerminalVariable \<Keyname\> \<Value\>**